emilyantosch/shc_pr3_vl/SOL2/slides_1/main.typ

 ]
 == Course Schedule
 #slide[
-  - Lectures are divided into sessions on Tuesdays and Thursdays.
+  - Lectures are on Wednesday between 15:55 and 19:15.
     - At the beginning, there are many sessions designed to prepare you for the lab.
   - I would ask you to actively participate in the lectures.
   - There will be small questions and tasks that you can answer live and